isomerpages/cris-scri/news-and-events/news/_posts/2024-05-12-post-Inspired by her patients, this fresh graduate finds her calling in healthcare research.md

 such as perfecting sourdough starters, Nur Qasrina Binte Iskandar Lim graduated with a degree in Life Science and was looking forward to becoming a working adult.</p>
-<p>&nbsp;However, Qasrina soon grew disheartened when her job search did
+<p>However, Qasrina soon grew disheartened when her job search did not seem
-not seem to progress into anything concrete.</p>
+to progress into anything concrete.</p>
 <p>“As I saw my peers securing job offers, I kept thinking when will it be
 my turn?
 Am I not good enough?” she said.</p>
 <p>&nbsp;A turning point in Qasrina’s job search came when her batchmate